SSahas/Sentiment-analysis-airline/README.md

 # Sentiment_analysis_airline

-Using object oriented programming for training the model.different scikit models are trained with just one command.
+Using object oriented programming for training the model.
+Different scikit models are trained with  one command.

 ## pipeline